mpletcher/review_sql/welp/readme.md

 ```

-## Release 2: View a Many‐to‐Many Rela onship
+## Release 2: View a Many‐to‐Many Relationship
 1. In the welp directory, create a file called queries.txt .
 Once you've figured out the queries below, paste them into queries.txt , along with the output from your database.

 ```